nikitamadora/UNO-game/README.md

           - Good old fashioned brainstorming!
           - Wireframing
           - Writing up user stories
-          - Breaking down user stories into digestible, programmable steps
+          - Breaking down user stories into digestible, programmable steps.. sometimes without panicking (This was my greatest challenge, and also my favorite win)
           - Pseudocoding
           - Coding and testing in small pieces, then building on those pieces
-          - Obsessive Commits
+          - Obsessively Committing
           - Equally obsessive Googling
           - Drinking loads of coffee, but also sleeping
           - Squishing lots of digital cats

 #### Function First
-     I approached the project with a *function first* mindset.
-I believe that, though design is fundamentally important, it doesn't matter how pretty an app is if it doesn't work at all.
-In other words, I let the game look terrible until the functionality was sound, and then I put the graphics together during a polishing process on the last day.
+     I approached the project with a <em>function first</em> mindset.
+I believe that, though design is fundamentally important, it doesn't matter how pretty an app is if it doesn't work.
+As such, I let the game look terrible until the functionality was sound, and then I put the graphics together during a polishing process on the last day.
      The result is a cute, playable game!

 #### JS/Dom Manipulation == Priority
      I also wanted to use as much JavaScript as possible, so I built out the game board and many of the page elements through the DOM.
 A lot of the original code is redundant, but my focus was on making it functional before I go back and refactor it to be cleaner and easier to scale or maintain.

 #### Challenges and Triumphs
 ##### Challenges First!
      - Whiteboarding: Laying out the bones of the project proved more challenging than I expected.
 Once I figured out how to lay it out, though, it started to move fairly quickly.
      - Organization: My functions felt verbose and disorganized.
 Gaining momentum in writing them was tough, **because I kept getting hung up on organization.** ie. using classes vs. objects, etc.
      - CSS is harder than it looks

 ##### Triumphs!
-     - Time Management!
-I kept my MVP reasonable, and had time for lots of stretch goals!
+     - Scope!
+Time Management!
+I kept my MVP reasonable, so had time for lots of stretch goals, and to add complexity over time without getting daunted by the scope my MVP.
      - Troubleshooting issues felt intuitive, which was also surprising.
+I was often able to find solutions fairly quickly, and I learned a ton about built-in functionality of each language.
      - Building a modal is easier than I thought
      - Animations!
-I managed to get animations in
+I managed to get animations in, and quicker than I thought I could!
+     -

 ### INSTALLATION INSTRUCTIONS